Irish households cut debt by €43bn since crash but still owe €137bn

 Irish households have shed €43 billion of debt over the past 10 years but remain one of the most indebted in Europe.

-Central Bank figures show household debt stood at €136.9 billion, or €28,186 per person in first quarter of 2019.
-This is a third lower than the boom time peak of €203 billion recorded in 2008.
+Central Bank figures show household debt in the Republic stood at €136.9 billion, or €28,186 per person in first quarter of 2019.
+This was a third lower than the boom time peak of €203 billion recorded in 2008.

-Active deleveraging by households has reduced the debt burden by €43 billion over the last 10 years while the stock of debt has fallen by €64 billion, the Central Bank said.
+Active deleveraging by households has reduced the debt burden by €43 billion over the last 10 years, the bank said, while the stock of debt has fallen by €64 billion.

-Notwithstanding the significant reduction in recent years, the Republic’s household debt-to-income ratio at 120 per cent remains the fifth highest in the EU, behind Denmark, Netherlands, Sweden and the UK.
+Despite the reduction in headline debt, the Republic’s household debt-to-income ratio at 120 per cent remains the fifth highest in the EU behind Denmark, Netherlands, Sweden and the UK.

 In most cases, however, the discounts have not been fully passed through to borrowers in arrears.

-The Central Bank figures also indicate that first-time home buyers now account for nearly 50 per cent of new mortgage lending, the highest level on record.
+The figures also show first-time home buyers now account for nearly 50 per cent of new mortgage lending, the highest level on record.

 The value of new mortgage lending in the second quarter was €2.25 billion.
 The average age of a first-time buyer (FTB) at 34 is now four years older than the age of borrowers at the height of the boom, suggesting it may be taking longer to save for a deposit.

-The figures also show typical FTBs in Dublin tended to have an average income of nearly €90,000 (compared to an income of €68,454 for new buyers outside Dublin), and a deposit worth nearly 30 per cent of the value of the property.
+The figures show FTBs in Dublin typically had an average income of nearly €90,000 (compared to an income of €68,454 for new buyers outside Dublin), and a deposit worth nearly 30 per cent of the value of the property.

 They borrowed an average of €291,701 compared to non-Dublin FTBs (€198,980), for a property that is priced at €370,666 compared to €248,511 for properties outside the capital.